yugabyte/yugabyte-db/docs/content/stable/deploy/multi-dc/async-replication.md

 When universes use different certificates, you need to store the certificates for the source universe on the target universe, as follows:

-1. Ensure that `use_node_to_node_encryption` is set to `true` on all [masters](../../reference/configuration/yb-master/#use-node-to-node-encryption) and [t-servers](../../reference/configuration/yb-tserver/#use-node-to-node-encryption) on both the source and target.
+1. Ensure that `use_node_to_node_encryption` is set to `true` on all [masters](../../../reference/configuration/yb-master/#use-node-to-node-encryption) and [t-servers](../../../reference/configuration/yb-tserver/#use-node-to-node-encryption) on both the source and target.

-1. For each master and t-server on the target universe, set the gflag `certs_for_cdc_dir` to the parent directory where you want to store all the source universe's certificates for replication.
+1. For each master and t-server on the target universe, set the flag `certs_for_cdc_dir` to the parent directory where you want to store all the source universe's certificates for replication.

 1. Find the certificate authority file used by the source universe (`ca.crt`).
-This should be stored within the [`--certs_dir`]`/preview/reference/configuration/yb-master/#certs-dir`.
+This should be stored in the [`--certs_dir`]`/preview/reference/configuration/yb-master/#certs-dir`.

 1. Copy this file to each node on the target.
 It needs to be copied to a directory named`<certs_for_cdc_dir>/<source_universe_uuid>`.